 Mobile Food Truck License

 A mobile food truck refers to a motorized, mobile, self-contained vehicle that is equipped to cook, prepare and/or serve food.
-Food trailers also fall under this category; however, they are not permitted to operate on public roadways (only private property).
+Food trailers also fall under this category, but are regulated differently than mobile food trucks.

 What is the difference between on-street and off-street food trucks?

-Do I require a mobile food truck license if I only intend on operating at special event?
+Do I require a mobile food truck license if I only intend on operating at special events?

-No. If your food truck will only be operating at special events you do not require a mobile food truck license.
-If the base of operation (i.e. office space, truck storage, product storage, food preparation space) is located in Saskatoon you a home based or commercial business license is required.
+No. If your food truck will only be operating at special events or city festivals you do not require a mobile food truck license.
+If the base of operation (i.e. office space, truck storage, product storage, food preparation space) is located in Saskatoon then a home based or commercial business license is required.

 Approvals, Inspections and Supporting Documents

-The following approvals, inspections and supporting documents must be obtained and submitted in order for your application to be accepted.
+The following approvals, inspections and supporting documents must be obtained and submitted with your application before it will be accepted.

 Call or visit a motor vehicle insurance company for vehicle registration information and services.
 Photo identification and bill of sale are required for the registration process.